SummersMegan/drip-drop-api/README.md

 ### Endpoints

-#### auth

-Auth Endpoints:
+#### Auth Endpoints

 * POST /auth/login - Used for user login on Drip Drop client.
 In request body, required to pass 'email' and 'password'.
 Will respond with 400 status code if no user exists in drip_drop_users table.
 If user exists, will create and send jwt.

-#### plants

-Plants Endpoints:
+#### Plants Endpoints

 * GET /plants - No required or optional request data fields.
 Will return a serialized list of all plants in the drip_drop_plants table.
 * POST /plants - Used to add a plant to the drip_drop_plants table.
 In request body, required to pass 'name', 'water_every', 'watering_directions', and 'img'.
 Will respond with 400 status code if any of the required fields are missing.
 If all fields are provided, will respond with 201 status code and the added plant.

-#### reminders

-Reminders Endpoints:
+#### Reminders Endpoints

 * GET /reminders - No required or optional request data fields.
 Will return a serialized list of all reminders in the drip_drop_reminders table.
 * POST /reminders - Used to add a reminder to the drip_drop_reminders table.
 In request body, required to pass 'plant_id', 'user_id', and 'remind_on'.
 Will respond with 400 status code if any of the required fields are missing.
 If all fields are provided, will respond with 201 status code and the added reminder.
 * GET /reminders/users/:user_id - Used to return plant information based on the reminders attached to the user.
 Required to pass user_id in the query string.
 Will return a list of serialized plants for the user whose user id was passed in the query string.
-* PATCH /reminders/:reminder_id
-* DELETE /reminders/plants/:plant_id/users/:user_id

-#### sms

-SMS Endpoints:
-* GET /sms
+* PATCH /reminders/:reminder_id - Used to update the reminder specified in the query string.
+Required to pass reminder_id in the query string.
+In request body, must pass at least one of 'plant_id', 'user_id' or 'remind_on'.
+Will respond with 400 status code if none of the fields are passed.
+If at least one of the fields are provided, will respond with 204 status code and will update the reminder's field(s).
+* DELETE /reminders/plants/:plant_id/users/:user_id - Used to delete reminders based on user_id and plant_id.
+Required to pass both plant_id and user_id in the query string.
+Will respond with 200 status code and delete the reminder that has matching user_id and plant_id.

-#### users
+#### SMS Endpoints

+* GET /sms - No required or optional request data fields.
+Goes through all data in drip_drop_reminders and joins it with data from drip_drop_plants and drip_drop_users to return information necessary to send sms messages via Twilio.
+This includes reminder id, plant name, plant water_every, user phone_number, and reminder remind_on.
+Responds with the list of serialized sms's.

-Users Endpoints:
+#### Users Endpoints
-* GET /users
-* POST /users

-he root path for this version of your API Authentication and other headers required with each request The path to call each endpoint
-Which HTTP methods can be used with each endpoint
-The request data fields and where each goes, such as path, query-string, or body Explanation of what request data is required and what is optional Which HTTP status codes are possible for each endpoint/method pairing What each status code means in the context of each call The data to expect in each response, including which responses will always be present Example request and response data

-# Express Boilerplate!

-This is a boilerplate project used for starting new projects!

-## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):

-1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
-2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
-4. Install the node dependencies `npm install`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+* GET /users - No required or optional request data fields.
+Will return a serialized list of all users in the drip_drop_users table.
+* POST /users - Used to add a user to the drip_drop_users table.
+In request body, required to pass 'first_name', 'last_name', 'password', 'email', and 'phone_number'.
+Will respond with 400 status code if any of the required fields are missing.
+If all fields are provided, will respond with 201 status code and the added user.

 ## Scripts